ShahariarSohan/portfolio-server/README.md

-# 🌐 Portfolio Website – Backend API
+# 🌐 My Portfolio Website – Backend API

-A **secure and modular backend API** for a personal portfolio website.
+A **secure and modular backend API** for my portfolio website.
 Built with **Express.js + Prisma + Supabase (PostgreSQL)**, following **enterprise-grade architecture**.

 Designed to manage **blogs, projects, and portfolio owner authentication** for a seamless dynamic experience.